menandmice/micetro_docs/guides/user-manual/ipam.rst

 ===========================

 .. note::
   This information applies to the Web Interface.
-For information about how to manage IP addresses in the Management Console, see :ref:`console-ipam`. :ref:`console-address-spaces`
+For information about how to manage IP addresses in the Management Console, see :ref:`console-ipam`. :ref:`console-ipam`

 Overview
 --------